heralight/k8s-user-tools/README.md

 Up to you to check, verify, enforce, fix any technical or security problems.

-WARNING: REMEMBER, if you use ServiceAccount as User, and create a kubeconfig for it, you will create a lifetime certificat!
+WARNING: REMEMBER, if you use ServiceAccount as User, and create a kubeconfig for it, you will create a lifetime token!

 ## Alternatives